skyward-er/boardcore/src/shared/utils/Registry/README.md

 |:-----|--------:|
 |Header| serializardConfigurations|

-As for now, the header (visible in TypeStructures.h) is composed with 8B of zero bytes, 4 bytes of vector length (whole vector including the header), 4B of nr. of configuration entries in the serialized vector, 4B of CRC - checksum computed with xor byte per byte of the serialized configurations following the header.
+As for now, the header (visible in RegistryTypes.h) is composed with 8B of zero bytes, 4 bytes of vector length (whole vector including the header), 4B of nr. of configuration entries in the serialized vector, 4B of CRC - checksum computed with xor byte per byte of the serialized configurations following the header.

 |||||||||
 |:-----|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|----:|